 |

-The share of the working-age population in the district is decreasing and is lower than the national average – 57.3% in 2022, compared to 58.5% in the country.
-Economic activity continues to grow but is still significantly lower than the national average – 67.8% in the district, compared to 73.6% in the country.
-This increase has been accompanied by a simultaneous rise in employment and unemployment, both of whose figures are significantly less favorable than the respective national averages.
-The employment rate in Vratsa district is 61.4%, against 70.4% in the country, while the unemployment rate is 10.7%, against 5.2% in the country.
-Vratsa is among the districts with a pronounced industrial profile and the share of the workforce with secondary education is relatively high.
-In 2022, the share of the population aged between 25 and 64 with a university degree dropped to 15.6%, versus 29.8% in the country, while that of people with primary or lower education decreased to 22.5%, compared to 16.0% in the country.
+The share of the working-age population in the district has been decreasing and in 2022 it remained lower than the national average – 57.2%, compared to 58.5% in the country.
+At the same time, there has been a simultaneous decrease in employment and unemployment, both of whose figures are again significantly less favorable than the respective national averages.
+The employment rate in Vratsa district is 61.8%, against 76.2% in the country, while the unemployment rate is 10.4%, against 5.3% in the country.
+Vratsa is among the districts with a pronounced industrial profile and the share of the workforce with secondary education is relatively high – 62%, compared to 55% in the country.
+The share of the population aged between 25 and 64 with a university degree has gone up to 22%, versus 31% in the country, while that of people with primary or lower education has decreased to 16%, compared to 15% in the country.

 Unemployment rate of the population aged 15-64 (annual average) (2023) |